Boundaries With Rescuing

 “I will not work harder on your healing than you do.”

-You cannot heal for someone else.
-You cannot recover for them.
-You cannot grow for them.
-You cannot keep absorbing consequences and call it love.
+That last sentence is hard, but it’s important.
+You cannot heal for someone else, recover for them, or grow for them, and you cannot keep absorbing their consequences and call it love.
+Sometimes love means letting responsibility land where it belongs.

 You can be compassionate without becoming someone’s escape route from responsibility.